 The best social listening tools

 No longer just a soapbox for shouting out your opinions.
 Way beyond a mere advertising billboard.
-Social media plays a pivotal role in marketing, customer support, and product development.
+Social media plays a key role in marketing, customer support, product development and crisis management.
 The key to exploiting it?
 Listening.
-To do that effectively?
-You need the best social listening tools.
+To do that effectively, you need the best social listening tools.
 Here’s my pick of awesomeness...